goochjs/goochjs.github.io/_posts/2017-09-24-brecon-beacons-abergavenny-pen-y-fan.md

 ![Map Blorenge circular](/images/map-blorenge.png)

 Having decided to look for an easier excursion for the third day, we spotted a book of walks on the bookcase of the dining room at the Borderers Guest House.
-It suggested a loop around and over the Blorenge, which sits on the south side of Abergavenny, which seemed an amenable length and was in the direction towards home.
+It suggested a loop around and over the Blorenge, just to the south of Abergavenny, which seemed an amenable length and was in the direction towards home.

 The walk started and finished at the car park at Pen-ffordd-goch Pond on the south west side of the mountain.
 The pond, also known as Keeper's Pond, was dug in the 19th century to provide water for a forge.
 When we set off, there were a couple of remote control enthusiasts running their model boats at great speed over the water.
 When we returned, there was a brave soul swimming in it.
 Both activities looked a little cold.

-The path ran north along the side of the mountain, through heather and cloud.
+The path ran north along the side of the mountain, through seas of fern and cloud.
 As it started to turn east, it began to drop and we came below the mist to look over Abergavenny and towards Sugar Loaf.
 A mile or so later, we passed through a gate and into woodland.
 This took us to a small lake in the area known as the Punch Bowl, once a venue for illegal bare-knuckle boxing but now a rather pretty and secluded spot.

 Out the other side of the woods, there was a choice to continue along the side of the mountain directly back to the car park or to turn sharply right to climb to the summit.
 We took this path, and after a short ascent, turned left on a stony path to reach the cairn on the summit plateau.
 We were back in cloud at this point so didn't stop for views and followed the path south west to a car park next to some radio towers.
 From there, a road took us the last few hundred yards back to Keeper's Pond and the car to drive home.